-- Personal Automobile provides coverage for liability to others for both bodily injury and property damage, uninsured motorist protection, and for physical damage to an insured's own vehicle from collision, fire, flood, hail and theft.
+- Automobile provides coverage for liability to others for both bodily injury and property damage, uninsured motorist protection, and for physical damage to an insured's own vehicle from collision, fire, flood, hail and theft.
 In addition, many states require policies to provide first-party personal injury protection, frequently referred to as no-fault coverage. - Homeowners and Other provides protection against losses to dwellings and contents from a variety of perils (excluding flooding) as well as coverage for personal liability.
 The Company writes homeowners insurance for dwellings, condominiums and tenants, and rental properties.
-The Company also writes coverage for boats and yachts and valuable personal items such as jewelry, and also writes coverages for umbrella liability, identity fraud, and weddings and special events.
+The Company also writes coverage for boats and yachts, valuable personal items such as jewelry, umbrella liability, and weddings and special events.

 • International provides automobile and homeowners and other coverages in Canada (similar to coverages in the United States).
-Personal Insurance had approximately 491,000 active policies in Canada at December 31, 2020.
+Personal Insurance had approximately 449,000 active policies in Canada at December 31, 2022.